binh234/AI-ML/009_ImageSuperResolution/README.md

 For example, when you zoom in on a digital image, you see that the image starts to blur.
 This is because the pixel density in the zoomed region is just linear interpolation which is not enough to represent a clear image.

-Here’s an example of SR aiming to obtain the HR image when given an LR image:
+Here's an example of SR aiming to obtain the HR image when given an LR image:

 ![lr-hr](images/low_resoultion_with_high_resolution.png)